 - Build continuous protected bike lanes and sidewalks on Barbur Boulevard, allowing for safer trips

-A steering committee was commissioned by Metro, the regional planning agency, to make recommendations on solutions to the needs listed above.
-The committee includes representatives from all the jurisdictions in the Southwest Corridor: Tigard, Tualatin, Portland, Durham, King City, Sherwood, Beaverton and Washington County, as well as TriMet, the Oregon Department of Transportation and Metro.
+TriMet has taken the lead on planning the project.
+A steering committee was commissioned by TriMet and includes representatives from all the jurisdictions in the Southwest Corridor: Tigard, Tualatin, Portland, Durham and Washington County, as well as TriMet, the Oregon Department of Transportation and Metro.

 6. How would the project be funded?